Grand Funk Railroad: Early 1970s

 In 1972 Grand Funk Railroad added former Fabulous Pack bandmate Craig Frost on keyboards full-time.
 Originally, the band had attempted to attract Peter Frampton, late of Humble Pie; however, he was not available due to signing a solo record deal with A&M Records.
-The addition of Frost, however, was a stylistic shift from Grand Funk's original garage-band based rock and roll roots to a more rhythm and blues/pop rock-oriented style.
+The addition of Frost, however, was a stylistic shift from Grand Funk's original garage-band-based rock and roll roots to a more rhythm & blues/pop rock-oriented style.
 With the new lineup, Grand Funk released Phoenix, its sixth album of original music, in September 1972.

-To refine Grand Funk's sound, the band then secured veteran musician Todd Rundgren as a producer.
-Its two most successful albums and two number-one hit singles resulted: the Don Brewer-penned "We're an American Band" (from the number two album We're an American Band, released in July 1973) and "The Loco-Motion" (from their 1974 number five album Shinin' On, written by Carole King and Gerry Goffin and originally recorded by Little Eva).
+The band's road manager Andy Caviliere and his wife, director/promoter/photographer Lynn Goldsmith, took over as managers from Terry Knight and Goldsmith was able to secure veteran musician Todd Rundgren as a producer.
+With the band's name shortened to Grand Funk, its two most successful albums and two number-one hit singles resulted: the Don Brewer-penned "We're an American Band" (from the number two album We're an American Band, released in July 1973) and "The Loco-Motion" (from their 1974 number five album Shinin' On, written by Carole King and Gerry Goffin and originally recorded by Little Eva).
 "We're an American Band" became Grand Funk's first number-one hit on Farner's 25th birthday, followed by Brewer's number-19 hit "Walk Like a Man".
 "The Loco-Motion" in 1974 was Grand Funk's second chart-topping single, followed by Brewer's number-11 hit "Shinin' On".
-The band continued touring the U.S., Europe and Japan.
+The band continued touring the U.S., Europe, and Japan.